Social Commerce, Today and Tomorrow

 The Benefits for Business

 As you read through the current features available, you may wonder how they bring value to your brand.
 For one, it exponentially increases your visibility.
-E-commerce expands your reach to consumers old and new, keeping you top-of-mind in your industry.
+E-commerce expands your reach to consumers, old and new, keeping you top-of-mind in your industry.
 In addition, using in-app purchasing provides a convenient sales cycle for your consumer, especially if they already follow your brand on social media.
-Finally, social media is a valuable referral channel — the direct web traffic social commerce provides signals your brand is an authority and encourages consumers to stay on your page, increasing your search engine rankings over time.

 The Future of Social Commerce

 Social e-commerce in the United States will grow to nearly $80 billion by 2025.
 Brands will continue to look for new ways to utilize social platforms, and social media companies will likewise provide new features to accommodate them.
-Ambitious brands should choose to immerse themselves in social commerce in its early stages, taking advantage of emerging elements for their benefit.
+Ambitious brands should immerse themselves in social commerce in its early stages, taking advantage of emerging elements for their benefit.

-The Paradigm team is ready to help you navigate the continually evolving social environment — contact our team to build a social media content strategy today.
+The Paradigm team is ready to help you navigate the continually evolving social environment.
+Contact our team to build a social media content strategy today.